northox/openbsd-apu2/README.md

 ```

 ## Caveats
+- athn does not support 802.11n - iwn/iwm does in 5.9
-- 802.11n is not supported on OpenBSD
+- 802.11ac is not supported on OpenBSD 5.9
 - still testing the stability - so far so good

 ## License